 Lista’s Grill has been bringing the authentic bold flavors of the American Southwest to Pasadena since 2001.
 Previously operated as a New Mexican restaurant in our Fells Point and Virginia Beach locations, our Pasadena location offers a Modern American selection serving both traditional American favorites and authentic Southwest food.
-Executive Chef and Colorado native, Ruben Evangelista, has over 49 years of culinary expertise and offers tried and true family recipes as well as Pasadena’s local favorites.
+Our award-winning Executive Chef and Colorado native, Ruben Evangelista, has over 50 years of culinary expertise and offers tried and true family recipes as well as Pasadena’s local favorites.

 What’s the difference between Southwest, Mexican, and Tex-Mex?

 We get this one a lot!
 The cuisines referred to as “Southwest,” “Mexican,” and “Tex-Mex” share some ingredients in common, and are often confused by those who mistakenly lump all three categories together under the term “Mexican.”
 However, each style of cooking has its own unique characteristics, can vary widely in their ingredients, and also vary in how they are prepared.
 The usage of these terms can even vary by region, so we thought we’d offer some clarity: